 Goodnight Moon is an American picturebook classic, and is of particular interest because who would’ve thunk it?
 Margaret Wise Brown had a talent for creating odd-duck prose which went down a treat (and still does) with the preschool set.
 But is this book only of value for toddlers?
 Never.

-Goodnight Moon is so popular, in fact, that it has made its way into popular culture.
-It’s assumed that we all know the original:
+As the modern marketing copy says, Goodnight Moon is now a picture book classic.
+Margaret Wise Brown’s story is so popular, in fact, that it has made its way into popular culture.
+It’s assumed that Americans (at least) all know the original:

 Name a canonical book you think is totally overrated.